sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 ### In the 2010's

 Back in 2010, when I was in high school, I started going on 4-5 days long trips about once every two months or so.
 I did not have a laptop, only a desktop PC, so my mother thought it was a good idea to get me a netbook.
 She chose an Asus 1001px, a very standard 10" netbook.
-It was in many ways un unremarkable machine, with 1Gb of ram a weak dual core CPU.
+It was in many ways an unremarkable machine, with 1Gb of ram and a weak dual core CPU.
 But it got its job done.

 ![My netbook](darkstar.jpg)